Mr Christopher Searle

 Christopher John Searle is a Postgraduate Research Student in the PhD programme in Philosophy at The Open University.
 He has been at the OU since October 2022.
 Prior to commencing his PhD, Chris has been working principally as a CEO in the climbing industry.

 Chris received his MA in 2003 from the University of Kent.
-He completed his BA(Hons) in Philosophy at Canterbury, and more recently received a CHE in Philosophy from the University of Oxford.
+He completed his BA(Hons) in Philosophy at Canterbury, and more recently undertook the CHE in Philosophy from the University of Oxford, and the PGCert in Philosophy from the University of Cambridge.

-He specialises in metaphilosophy, but his research straddles the philosophy of language and philosophical logic.
+His specialism is metaphilosophy, but his research also straddles philosophical logic and the philosophy of language.

-The principal area of his doctoral research is metasemantics and verbal disputes, with a particular focus on speaker-meaning theories.
-His thesis title is Empty Questions: Verbal Disputes & Conceptual Engineering.
+The principal area of his doctoral research is entailment barriers, with a particular focus on observation, logical consequence, and the elimination of metaphysics.
+His thesis is entitled Entailment Barriers: Observation and Logical Consequence.

-Chris is also interested in the foundational questions underlying these projects, including the value and function of philosophy and the prospects of combining a speaker-meaning account with a modified verification principle.
+Chris is also interested in the foundational questions underlying these projects, including the value and function of philosophy, the limits of derivation from observational premises, and the prospects of combining a speaker-meaning account with a modified verification principle.

 Selected Publications: